Energy: A Textbook

 "Isn't it beautiful?
 What a show of technology and economic

 "Yes," answers the addressed man, "a great product of Soviet

 "Sure I do.
 It's you whom I don't know."

 Petr Beckmann (Golem Press paperback book, limited supply)

 Neither a concert guide nor a reference book, Musings is a

 potpourri of interesting anecdotal matter of music lovers.

 |The Structure of Language: A New Approach

-Petr Beckmann (Golem Press hardcover book, limited supply)
+Petr Beckmann (Golem Press book, available only as PDF)

 No matter what the vocabulary is, and no matter what the grammatical